mrc03/Word-Embeddings-in-Gensim-and-Keras/README.md

+/*

+    Author:: Raj Mehrotra
+    Date:: 23-12-2018

+ */

 # Word-Embeddings-in-Gensim-and-Keras

 A simple implementation of word embeddings in Gensim and Keras libraries.

 I have implemented famous Word2Vec in Gensim library.

 As an alternative I have also used Keras embedding layer to generate the word embeddings.